May 14, 2015

 - Writing an introductory article in a popular media venue.
 This would increase awareness across the population.
 Depending on style, it might also increase inclination, or be more controversial and sacrifice inclination for extra awareness.

-- Writing a detailed articulation of an idea important of the movement, to publish on a website associated with the movement.
+- Writing a detailed articulation of an idea important to the movement, to publish on a website associated with the movement.
 This would increase awareness and inclination, primarily in a group near the top-centre of AIM space.
 The article you are currently reading is an example of an intervention which intends to be of this type.

 - Direct work on the problem the movement is aimed at.
 This will not affect awareness, but improve inclination as people become more aware.